oneapi-src/vertical-search-engine/README.md

   --batch_size BATCH_SIZE                  batch size to use.
 Defaults to 32.
-  --save_model_dir SAVE_MODEL_DIR          directory to save the quantized model to --inc_config_file INC_CONFIG_FILE        INC conf yaml
+  --save_model_dir SAVE_MODEL_DIR          directory to save the quantized model to --inc_config_file INC_CONFIG_FILE        INC conf yaml --use_re_ranker                          toggle to use cross encoder re-ranker model
 ```

 which can be used for our models as follows: